GDOlivercoding/Arras.io-docs/gamemodes/Grownth.md

 i have written a file about old dreadnoughts before i wont copypaste but i will take inspiration because it was fine

-you can have 6 barels, either you can have all the same 6 barels, 3 one type and 3 the other, or just 3 and an auto thing embedded on you
+you can have 6 barels, either you can have all the same 6 barels, 3 one type and 3 the other, or just 3 and an attachment

+### The "Droners"

 **Inquisitor** barel: resembles overlord like drones, one barel can hold up to 5 drones

 **Assailant** barel: resembles spawner like minios, one barel can hold up to 5 minions

+**Infiltrator** barel: resembles battleship, but more like the barel of a base swarm drone dominator, has 3 dispensers

+### The "Snipers"

 **Sabre** barel: resembles ranger, reload is like ranger's, mild damage, high range

 **Gladius** barel: resembles rifle, is like Sabre, but higher reload, and lower damage

+### The "Bullet Spammers"

 **Diplomat** barel: resembles triplet, high damage, high reload, low range